FITLab-Swansea/PV-Pix/README.md

 # PV-Pix:
 PV-Pix is a slum community co-design of self-powered deformable smart messaging materials for inter-home connections.
 Each PV-Pix element consists of a deformable energy harvesting material that, when actuated by a person in one home, changes its physical state both there and in a connected home.
-PV-Pix includes two forms of PV-Pix prototypes one uses rigid materials (TiltTile) and the other flexible ones (FabricOn).
+PV-Pix includes two forms of prototypes one uses rigid materials (TiltTile) and the other flexible ones (FabricOn).

 See the [toolkit website](https://deliot.me/toolkit.html) and [research project website](https://deliot.me) for more details and related work.